ParadoxZ-FGC/WCTC-MMR/README.md

 # WCTC-MMR
-Small project by members of WCTC eSports team, aimed at having a fully functional MMR system for each team.
+Small project by members of the WCTC eSports team, aimed at having a fully functional MMR system for each team.